-The St. Mary's County Sheriff's Office is a full-service law enforcement agency which includes the management of the St. Mary's County Detention and Rehabilitation Center.
-The Sheriff has a staffing authority of 151 sworn deputies, 90 correctional officers, and 82 civilian support personnel.
+The St. Mary's County Sheriff's Office is a full-service law enforcement agency and correctional services agency.
+The Sheriff has a staffing authority of 170 sworn deputies, 101 correctional officers, and 93 professional staff, for a total of 364 (excluding the Sheriff) as listed in the FY2022 budget.

-The Sheriff's Office provides law enforcement services to the citizens of St. Mary's County including, general patrol functions, i.e. criminal investigations, civil disturbances, accident investigation, traffic enforcement, court security, service of arrest warrants and protective orders, and assisting other county agencies.
+The Sheriff's Office provides law enforcement services to the citizens of St. Mary's County including, general patrol functions, i.e., criminal investigations, civil disturbances, accident investigation, traffic enforcement, court security, service of arrest warrants and protective orders, and assisting other county agencies.

 The St. Mary's County Detention and Rehabilitation Center is responsible for housing all adult inmates sentenced and awaiting trial.
-The rated capacity is designed to house 230 inmates and has a current inmate population ranging from 205 to 230 with another 60 to 70 being monitored outside on pretrial.
+The rated capacity is designed to house 321 inmates and has a current inmate population ranging from 158 to 192 with another 103 to 129 on pretrial, and 27 to 54 on home detention being monitored in the community.
+Between Community Corrections and the Incarcerated Population, the SMCDRC offender and inmate population ranges from 288 to 375.
 The County's capital budget and plan includes funding for a multi-phase renovation and expansion project.